 Methodology for Bankrate’s Best Business Checking Accounts

 Bankrate’s editorial team regularly surveys around 70 widely available financial institutions, made up of the biggest banks and credit unions, as well as a number of popular online banks.
 To find the best business checking accounts, our editorial team analyzes various factors, such as: annual percentage yield (APY), minimum balance requirements and broad availability.
-All of the accounts below are insured by the FDIC at banks or by the National Credit Union Share Insurance Fund at NCUA credit unions.
+All of the accounts below are insured by the Federal Deposit Insurance Corp.
+(FDIC) at banks or by the National Credit Union Share Insurance Fund (NCUSIF) at National Credit Union Administration (NCUA) credit unions.

-Overview: Bethpage Federal Credit Union has been around since 1941.
+Overview: Bethpage Federal Credit Union was established in 1941.

-What to watch for: It only has branches in New York.
+What to watch for: It only has branches on Long Island, New York.

-Overview: Capital One has around 380 bank branches, Capital One Cafes and offers online bank accounts.
+Overview: Capital One has 333 branches and about 50 Capital One Cafes.
+It offers online bank accounts.
 Savings accounts, business credit cards, the ability to accept credit card payments from customers and lending options are some of the products and services that Capital One offers for businesses.

 Perks: The first five domestic outgoing wires each month are free with the Spark Business Unlimited Checking account.
 Those domestic outgoing wires are valued at $125, since after your five free monthly wires are sent you’ll be charged $25 for each additional domestic wire transfer.